 TS community member Carole Hagan is one of two people the TSA has sponsored to attend the TS World Conference in Dallas.
 Here mum-of-two Carole shares a little about herself and her involvement with TSC and the TSA before the conference kicks off this Thursday.

-1. Please tell us a bit about yourself, your daughter and your experiences of TSC?
+1. Please tell us a bit about yourself, your daughter and your

 2. How have you been involved with the TSA over the years?